 Magni would be a great name for any strong, brave male Great Dane.

 Mimir is known for being very wise and knowledgeable.
 Mimir has a famous well from which he drinks every morning to gain knowledge.
 Later, after he is dead, Odin sacrifices one of his eyes at this well so he can still gain Mimir’s insights and knowledge by drinking the water.

-The name Mimir could work for a calm, knowling Great Dane who always seems a step ahead of everyone else.
+The name Mimir could work for a calm, knowing Great Dane who always seems a step ahead of everyone else.

 Nanna is the wife of the god Baldur in Norse mythology.
 When Baldur died, her grief was so terrible that she too died shortly thereafter.
 Nanna is thought to mean “daring” or “brave.”
 This name could work for a number of female Great Danes, especially ones who are particularly brave and true or ones who would die for their family rather than live alone.

-The All Father, leader of the Norse Gods, this one-eyed god ruled Valhalla and the surrounding realms.
+The All-Father, leader of the Norse Gods, this one-eyed god ruled Valhalla and the surrounding realms.
 Odin's name means “frenzy, inspiration, or rage.”
 His areas of specialty as a god covers war, art, wisdom, and death.
-Valhalla, where Odin lives, is where the Valkyries take all the most noble warriors to prepare for the end times.
+Valhalla, where Odin lives, is where the Valkyries take all the noblest warriors to prepare for the end times.